Problems in the Tank

 A Medley of Injectables

-If you’ve ever had tetras in your aquarium, you have supported the Glofish industry, genetically modified fish, injected with ftoescent dyes.
-Glofish are one symptom of injectable aquaculture.
+If you’ve ever had tetras in your aquarium, you have supported the Glofish industry of genetically modified fish injected with florescent dyes.
+Glofish are one symptom of an injectable aquaculture.
 If you are a Koi Hobbyist, you will be told to inject vaccines.
 Whether injected with dyes, dipped in chemicals, or tattooed, the fish have not given their permission to painfully modify their body.
-To avoid death by dyeing, avoid purchasing modified fish.
+To reduce death by dyeing, simply avoid purchasing modified fish.

 The aquaculture industry is suffering significant financial losses as a result of the worsening water quality and increasing frequency of aquatic disease outbreaks caused by the expansion of aquaculture.
 However, vaccination, is still the answer.